 What are the Benefits of a Siphonic Drainage System?

-- Each gutter needs only one or two downpipes, which improves aesthetics and reduces the cost of large internal underground drainage networks.
+- Greater efficiency with fewer downpipes: Each gutter usually needs only one or two downpipes, improving aesthetics and reducing the cost of large underground drainage networks.

-- Multiple outlets can be connected to just a single connector.
+- Multi-outlet integration: Multiple outlets can be connected to a single connector, simplifying installation and improving efficiency.

 Many early siphonic systems were designed to the BS 6367:1983 standard.
 This was replaced by a new standard (BS EN 12056-3:2000) in 2000, leaving existing buildings under capacity.

-In 2007, BS 8490:2007 was introduced to reflect increasing levels of rainfall, adding 10% to the required capacity of siphonic drainage systems.
+In 2025, BS 8490:2025 was introduced to reflect increasing levels of rainfall, adding secondary drainage systems to all internal gutters.

 Over the years, debris builds up on the roof a building, while a lack of adequate maintenance systems installed since 2000 can lead to operational failure.
 These older siphonic drainage systems typically require additional maintenance to bring them back to full capacity, so they offer the necessary protection.